Applications are open until September 15th, 2017 for the 2017-2018 Youth Corps Eco-Leadership Program!

-A few past Youth Corps Projects include:
+A few past Youth Corps Activities include:

 • Eighth-grader Sydney H. organized an e-waste collection drive at her school and collected over 9,000 pounds of e-waste to be recycled;